-110 Web Applications for the Office Professional(3) RPT2

-Prerequisite: CAOT 97.
+123 Web Applications for the Office Professional(3) RPT2 Prerequisite: CAOT 97.

-Lecture, 3 hours; laboratory, 2 hours.
+Lecture, 2 hours; laboratory, 2 hours.
 This course is designed to provide students who are familiar with creating Web pages with ability to add dimensions of time, sound, motion, and interactivity to Web pages via a variety of authoring tools.
-Through lectures and demonstrations, students learn the .basics of how th create multimedia presentations on workstations and for the Word Wide Web.
+Through lectures and demonstrations, students learn the basics of how to create multimedia presentations on workstations and for the World Wide Web.
+Dreamweaver, Flash and Fireworks will be used.

-111 Introduction to Image Creation for the Office Professional (3) RPT1
+124 Introduction to Image Creation for the Office Professional (3) RPT1

 Prerequisite: None.
-Recommended: CAOT 97
+Recommended: CAOT 97.